lexicalunit/dotfiles/bin/README.md

   -i uint   indent: 0 for tabs (default), >0 for number of spaces -bn       binary ops like && and | may start a line -ci       switch cases will be indented
-  -kp       keep column alignment paddings
+  -sr       redirect operators will be followed by a space -kp       keep column alignment paddings
   -mn       minify program to reduce its size (implies -s)